d2l-ai/d2l-en/chapter_introduction/index.md

 # Introduction
 :label:`chap_introduction`

-Until recently, nearly every computer program that we interact with daily was coded by software developers from first principles.
+Until recently, nearly every computer program that you might interact with on an ordinary day was coded up as a rigid set of rules specifying precisely how it should behave.
 Say that we wanted to write an application to manage an e-commerce platform.
-After huddling around a whiteboard for a few hours to ponder the problem, we would come up with the broad strokes of a working solution that might probably look something like this:
+After huddling around a whiteboard for a few hours to ponder the problem, we might settle on the broad strokes of a working solution, for example:
 (i) users interact with the application through an interface running in a web browser or mobile application;
 (ii) our application interacts with a commercial-grade database engine